hoangthangta/All-KAN/README.md

 </details>

 # Acknowledgement
-Also, give me a star if you like this repo.
+> Science is not only a disciple of reason but, also, one of romance and passion."
+— Stephen Hawking

+Thank you all for your contributions and suggestions to this repo.
+If you like it, please consider giving it a star.
 Thanks!

 # How to cite?